Georgia Foreclosure Laws and Procedures

 If you (the foreclosed borrower) don't move out after the foreclosure sale, the home's new owner must first make a demand for possession and then can begin eviction proceedings.

-How courts and agencies interpret and apply laws can change.
-And some rules can even vary within a state.
-These are just some of the reasons to consider consulting a lawyer if you're facing a foreclosure.
 If you have questions about Georgia's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.
+Talking to a HUD-approved housing counselor about different loss mitigation options is also a good idea.

 FACING FORECLOSURE ?